 Schedule 1 chemicals – UK licensing regime

-The UK has expanded its licensing policy on which chemicals fall under Schedule 1 of the CWC.
-In particular we have extended our Schedule 1 licensing regime to include chemicals that are not specifically listed in Schedule 1 under a particular CAS number, but share a chemical structure with the ones that are.
-This approach reflects technical and legal advice and takes account of the results of a consultation exercise with stakeholders.
+The UK’s Schedule 1 licensing regime includes chemicals that are not specifically listed in Schedule 1 under a particular CAS number but share a chemical structure with the ones that are.
+This approach reflects technical and legal advice and takes account of the results of consultation exercises with stakeholders.